nl-digigo/COINS_2.0/docs/coinsweb/wiki.md

 8 – COINS 2.0 API Software development kit for Java and .NET, follow this link: https://github.com/sysunite/coins-2-sdk

-## Presentations from the introduction of COINS in 2016
+## Presentations

-https://https://github.com/bimloket/COINS_2.0/tree/master/docs/coinsweb/presentaties_introductie_COINS_2016
+See for presentations from the introduction of COINS in 2016 https://https://github.com/bimloket/COINS_2.0/tree/master/docs/coinsweb/presentaties_introductie_COINS_2016